Recruiting KPIs: The 12 most important indicators

 You can also find out whether the candidates only viewed the ad or whether they also clicked on the apply button.

 If the discrepancy between these values is very high, it could be because the wrong target group was reached.
+This allows you to determine very precisely which channel mix works best for certain locations.

 Quality-of-Hire